-12. What is the minimum length of a lease?
+13. What is the minimum length of a lease?

 The minimum length of the lease is five years.
 Depending on the value of the repairs, the local authority/AHB may require the lease period to be up to 25 years.
 The cost of the repairs shall be offset against the agreed rental payment until the value of the works is repaid.
-The local authority or AHB will agree with the property owner on a case by case basis what the appropriate offset period will be.

 It is important that property owners have regard to the level of funding sought, the level of repayments and the duration of the agreement in order to ensure that the lease payments are of a level that will ensure repayment of the original funding over the term.
 The owner will also need to take any tax liability into account when considering the level of repayment.
-It may be that shorter term agreements are only suitable in areas with higher levels of market rent or where the cost of repairs is at a lower level.

-13. Who will be responsible for maintaining the property?
+14. Who will be responsible for maintaining the property?